Hierakonpolis/Hierakonpolis/README.md

 ### Hi there!
 I am [Katherine Antipushina](https://github.com/utoprey)

-Hi there!
-This is Hejie, a Computer Science PhD student in Data Mining.
+This is Kathy, a PhD student in Computer Science.

-- 🧠 I am studying generative modeling for mental health.
+- 🧠 I am studying generative modeling for neuroimaging health.
 - 🤓 I am open to research discussions and potential collaborations, feel free to reach out to me.